ilichkaya/laravel-restify/docs-v2/content/en/search/basic-filters.md

 <alert type="success">

-Restify has built in support for laravel scout, so it will initialize the query using scout if you have setup it for the model.
+Restify has built in a reliable support for laravel scout, so it will initialize the query by using scout if you have already set it up for the model.

 </alert>